ElliotMonde/ElliotMonde/README.md

  ## Hi, I’m Elliot Phua
  ✨  I’m interested in creating stuff, making art, and tackling challenges

- ✨  I’m currently learning Algo and DS, using python
+ ✨  I’m currently learning Algo and DS, using python, 3D-modelling and printing

  ✨  I’m keen to collaborate on small projects